scraggo/scraggo.github.io/content/blog/music/meta-idea-generating-creative-content/index.md

 - Example: Look through <https://en.wikipedia.org/wiki/Astronomy>.
 Use the first word that strikes you as an analogy or metaphor in a lyric.

-Chefs table / Aesthetics.
+Aesthetics - a paraphrased quote from Chef's Table.
 Creativity has to be new.
 Every parameter has to change.
 Doing what's been done before isn't creativity.
 Is that avant-garde?
 Or is _avant-garde not new anymore?_

-getting the creative mind warmed up in other ways
+Getting the creative mind warmed up in other ways

-- Drawing, painting
+- Drawing, painting, sculpture, etc - [Visual arts - Wikipedia](https://en.wikipedia.org/wiki/Visual_arts)
-- Crafts
+- Acting, standup comedy, improv

 ### Music